pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_overview.md

 Compile and run.

+### Installation on Unreal Engine <5.2.0

+Follow the manual steps above for 5.0.X–5.1.X (clone plugin into Plugins, add Build.cs dependency, generate project files, compile).

 ## Setup

 ### Get your PubNub keys

-- Sign in or create an account: https://admin.pubnub.com
+- Create/sign in to your PubNub account and create an app
-- Create an app; first keyset is generated automatically
-- Get publish and subscribe keys from the dashboard
+- Use the generated publish and subscribe keys
-- Use separate keysets for production and test environments
+- Use separate keysets for production and test

 ### Install the SDK

-- Use the latest SDK version.
-- Install the PubNub SDK plugin from FAB (https://www.fab.com/listings/9501a8d6-f9e6-4cf8-8b56-d173bdb71fc4) or from GitHub (https://github.com/pubnub/unreal-engine).
+- Use the plugin from FAB or GitHub
-- Enable the PubNubSDK plugin in your project.
+- Enable PubNubSDK in your project

-Add the C++ module dependency in Build.cs:
+- Add C++ dependency:

 ```
 `PrivateDependencyModuleNames.AddRange(new string[] { "PubnubLibrary" });
 `
 ```

-Include the header in files using the SDK:
+- Include the header in files that use PubNub:

 ```
 `#include "PubnubSubsystem.h"